 West Hawaii Civic Center – Liquor Control conference room, 2nd Floor, Bldg.
 B

 Environmental Management Division conference room, 5th Floor (919 Ala Moana Blvd.,

 UH- Maui College Community Services Building (310 Kaahumanu Ave., Bldg. #205, Kahului)

 Kauai: Friday, Dec.
 6, at 1 p.m.

 Lihue Health Center conference room (3040 Umi St., Lihue)

-Filed under: Announcements, Community, Hawaii, Health, Kids, National Affairs, State Affairs | Tagged: Centers for Disease Control and Prevention, Hawaii Department of Health, Hepatitis, National Hepatitis Testing Day | Leave a Comment »
+Filed under: Announcements, Food & Drink, Hawaii, Health, Legal, Security, State Affairs | Tagged: Centers for Disease Control and Prevention, Food and Drug Administration, Hawaii Department of Health, Hawaii Food Safety Rules | Leave a Comment »